JohnBra/vite-web-extension/README.md

 * Read more about Firefox Manifest v3 support [here](https://discourse.mozilla.org/t/manifest-v3/94564).

 As soon as Firefox supports manifest v3, support will be added in this repo as well.

+## Why another boilerplate? <a name="why"></a>
+I have used webpack react boilerplates and found it too hard to configure.

+Vite is actually mega easy to understand, which makes it easier to get into and to maintain for others.

+I couldn't find a boilerplate for React, TypeScript and Tailwind CSS.
+So here it is.

 ## Features <a name="features"></a>
 - [React 18](https://reactjs.org/)